Fisetin Benefits: How This Senolytic Supports Healthy Aging

 The data on the bioavailability of fisetin is a main reason that the Mayo Clinic chose to use a high dose of fisetin in their senolytic studies, and why we are recommending the 1400 mg/day serving of fisetin (which for a person of average weight matches the Mayo serving size).
 In published animal studies of fisetin, oral fisetin in this human-equivalent range has supported the management of senescence cells, which is the main outcome we care about (not bioavailability).
 We think the recommended serving included in Qualia Senolytic is sufficient taking into account the data on fisetin’s low bioavailability, but we would not be as confident that the amount we've seen in other supplements claiming a senescent cell benefit (often 100 mg of fisetin and sometimes a bit more) would be enough to provide the intended support.*

-How to Incorporate Fisetin Into Your Regimen
+How to Take Fisetin

 For those looking to integrate fisetin into a broader health regimen, consider pairing it with other longevity-promoting supplements and a balanced lifestyle.
 Fisetin's antioxidant and senolytic properties make it a strong candidate for use in one’s regimen, particularly in combination with a balanced diet rich in fruits and vegetables, regular exercise, and other lifestyle habits aimed at promoting cellular health and longevity.
 This holistic approach can help amplify the benefits of fisetin, supporting overall well-being and healthy aging.